Chen Jian Hong

 Chen Jian Hong (born 23 August 1975) is a Taiwanese racing driver currently competing in the TCR International Series and TCR Thailand Touring Car Championship.
 Having previously competed in the Thailand Super Series and the RAAT 6 Hours amongst others.
 He also owns TS Motor SPORT LTD, a company that specialised in high performance suspension that manufactured in Taiwan.

 Racing career

 Chen began his career in 2008 in the Thailand Super Series, he raced in the S1500 class, finishing second in 2008 before winning the championship in 2009.
 He also won the Toyota Yaris Cup in 2009, continuing in the series in 2010, he finished second in standings that year.
 Switching to the Thai RAAT 6 Hours series in 2011, winning Division 2 from 2011 to 2013.
 Switching to Division 1 for 2014, he won the class in both 2014 and 2015.
-For 2016 he switched to the all new 2016 TCR Thailand Touring Car Championship.
+For 2016, he switched to the all new 2016 TCR Thailand Touring Car Championship.

-In August 2016 it was announced that he would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.
+In August 2016, it was announced that Chen would race in the TCR International Series, driving a SEAT León Cup Racer for Kratingdaeng Racing Team.